-As Etruscan territories fell under Roman dominance, Etruscan culture and art changed to reflect Roman influence and new cultural values.
+As the Etruscan territories fell under Roman dominance, Etruscan culture and art changed to reflect Roman influence and new cultural values.

-Describe the changes that appeared in Etruscan art during the Roman period.
+Describe the changes that appeared in Etruscan art during the Roman period

-The Sarcophagus of Lars Pulena not only depicts figures of Charun and Vanth, the lid also depicts the deceased as a prosperous and wealthy Etruscan, complete with a scroll listing his accomplishments.
-The sarcophagus demonstrates shifting values in Etruscan society.
+The Sarcophagus of Lars Pulena not only depicts the figures of Charun and Vanth, the lid also depicts the deceased as a prosperous and wealthy Etruscan, complete with a scroll listing his accomplishments.
+The sarcophagus demonstrates the shifting values in Etruscan society.

 Temple sculpture also changed during the Roman period, with terra cotta pedimental sculptures adorning at least two temples during the second century BCE.
 Both sculpture groups display Graeco-Roman naturalism in the depiction of the body.
 One group wears Roman-style military attire.